One of the Big Four.

 Indian Cobra Scientific Classification

 - Naja naja

 “With its powerful venom and distinctive appearance, the Indian cobra, also known as the spectacled cobra, is among the most dangerous snakes in the world.“

-In India, this cobra is considered to be one of the “big four” snakes that are responsible for the majority of bites and deaths every year.
 As an important religious and cultural symbol, it is the subject of much intrigue, fear, and fascination.
 This article will cover some interesting facts about the identification, habitat, lifespan, and diet of the Indian cobra.

 5 Incredible Indian Cobra Facts!

 - The Indian cobra has an important place in Hindu mythology.
 The serpent king Vasuki is often depicted around the neck of the Hindu god Shiva.

 - One of the most interesting facts is that the Indian cobra is a popular choice among snake charmers.
 Although the snake is deaf to the music, it will often sway to the movement of the charmer’s pipe.
 The snake is often milked for its venom prior to the performance to prevent it from causing any harm.
 This venom is sometimes sold to consumers.